Beewong1998/UnoBattle/README.md

 ## Development

-Robeeto was created by [Kin] with the goal of enhancing the classic Uno game.
-The project is built using [React.js].
+Robeeto was created by Kin with the goal of enhancing the classic Uno game.
+The project is built using HTML, JavaScript, React.js, and Tailwind CSS.

 ## Feedback